Well, what more could be done?

 From managing the existing customers to visiting new prospects to making calls, a field sales representative has a long-list of crucial tasks that must be performed on a routine basis to keep the sales operations running smoothly.

 But often, things do not go as planned.
-The field sales team is always exposed to unforeseen events that could completely collapse the sales operations and ultimately the sales.
+The field sales team is always exposed to unforeseen events that could completely collapse the sales operations and ultimately the sales performance.

 How efficiently you prevent such incidents to impact your sales team and sales process play a crucial role in sales productivity and performance.
 For instance: